oac-tree/oac-tree-gui/README.md

     using the `vcpkg` dependency manager.
 While it is not yet ready, one has to install oac-tree packages one by one using the standard ``CMake/make/make install`` chain.

-All oak-tree packages are ordinary CMake packages and they can be compiled and installed on any Linux of user choice like any other CMake project.
+All oac-tree packages are ordinary CMake packages and they can be compiled and installed on any Linux of user choice like any other CMake project.
 Here we show the installation of `sup-utils` package.
 All others have to be installed in a similar way in the order given by the list above.
 We assume that the user wants to install all dependencies into `<path-to-local-install>` (e.g. /opt/local).